Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: A toy model

 \subsection{AdS space}

+The above discussions focus on flat space.
 Let us go on to discuss the brane-localized higher derivative scalars in an AdS space.
 For simplicity, we focus on AdS/BCFT in the following, and the results can be easily generalized to wedge holography \cite{Akal:2020wfl,Miao:2020oey}.
 See Fig. \ref{AdSBCFT} for the geometry of AdS/BCFT and wedge holography.
 Let us focus on the probe limit with the bulk metric

 where the AdS boundary $M$ is at $r=-\infty$, the end-of-the-world brane $Q$ locates at $r=\rho$, $ \bar{h}^{(0)}_{ij}=\text{sech}^2(\rho ) h_{ij}$ denotes the AdS$_d$ metric on the brane

 and the defect $D$ is at $z=0$.
 Below, we list only the main results since the approach is similar to sect.2.1.
 Besides, we want to leave the more detailed discussions to the case of gravity in the next section.